 For instance, I know I have to call my insurance company, call my doctor’s office, pay a few bills, and fill in the calendar, all in the next few days.
 It will be more effective for me to schedule 30 minutes to take care of all these things at one time than it will be to do each one on the fly.
 I will gather everything I need (like insurance papers in my case), tell my kids I will be unavailable unless there is blood or vomit involved, and go into a room behind a closed door and just get my list of these things done.

-7. Not delegating things to others
+7. Not delegating things to others wastes your time

 There are tasks that we put on ourselves that we really don’t have to.
 If you notice in this post here, I write right on my list the things that kids can do.
 I plan delegating right into my weekly or daily tasks.